 Welcome to the Getting Started pack from The Carbon Literacy Project.
-This pack contains the information to help you design and deliver your Carbon Literacy course, and the documents you'll need to submit to The Project so that we can certify your learners.
+This pack contains the information to help you design and deliver your Carbon Literacy course, and the documents you'll need to submit to us so that we can certify your learners.

 Our documents change from time to time.
-To ensure you're always using the most up-to-date version, please refer here to find any documents that are starred () over these two pages.
+To ensure you're always using the most up-to-date version, please visit our website to find any documents that are marked with an asterisk () over these two pages.